mikecheck12/okpluto/README.md

 Will open a DB connection, and compile and run the program.
 Can run grunt build to just compile.
 If you have a watch running and it errors out, you may need to run `killall node` before restarting

-### Feature To Do List

-* Add photo uploading
-* Lessen API calls to Google Distance Matrix
-* Add messaging between users and comments on events
-* Display more info events displays (map to location, or accurate address)